ISS-Leimen/lab-dev-conventions/README.md

 ## About This Repo

 This repo documents our lab's code management conventions.
 Please follow these conventions to code and work with others.
-Feel free to submit suggestions as issues or PRs.

 ## Conventions Directory